 The Rambler's presentation has been published on the website, so that it can be viewed there rather than circulating round the LAF members.

-Martin was thanked for his presentation as Footpaths Secretary at the November meeting, and Andy Famer's presentation on the Authority's approach to Rights of Way, and the contribution from Suzanne Fletcher, was appreciated.
+Martin was thanked for his presentation as Footpaths Secretary at the November meeting.
+Andy Famer's presentation on the National Park Authority's approach to Rights of Way and the contribution from Suzanne Fletcher was appreciated.

-The LAF group need to be kept up to date on the progress with the forming of Recreation Hubs.
+Action: The LAF need to be kept up to date on the progress with the forming of Recreation Hubs.